 4. Enter your contact information, a description of your question/problem, the version number of your Orchid Core VMS software, your Orchid Core VMS server type, and IPConfigure SteelFin server serial number (if applicable).
-Please provide as much detail as possible about the problem and attach screenshots and system logs (if available).
+Please provide as much detail as possible about the problem and attach

-To find the Orchid Core VMS software version number, go to the System Menu and select Version Information.

-5. When all the available information has been entered, press the Submit button at the bottom of the screen.
+- To find the Orchid Core VMS software version number, go to the System Menu and select Version Information. - 5.
+When all the available information has been entered, press the Submit button at the bottom of the screen.